-The mission of the Trust is to contribute towards the public understanding of Poole’s maritime heritage and that of its immediate surroundings.
-It does this in several ways:
+The Trust contributes towards the public understanding of Poole’s maritime heritage and that of its immediate surroundings in three ways:

-In the past it has participated in a number of research projects, funding most of the diving and providing a dive tender for the Studland Bay wreck Project in the 1980s.
+In the past the Trust has participated in a number of research projects, funding most of the diving and providing a dive tender for the Studland Bay wreck Project in the 1980’s.

 The Trust founded The Poole Harbour Heritage Project Ltd, [PHHP] in September 2000 which, as a registered charity, instigates, carries out and supports archaeological research related to the Poole Harbour area.
 The Poole Harbour Heritage Project is currently engaged in a major archaeological survey of the Harbour and its environs.
 Research has been under taken on the Green Island Causeway and on Green Island.